 While the campus remains open, all buildings with card access will be locked to the public.
 All faculty, staff and students will need their New Paltz ID to access all exterior doors of those buildings (this is a similar process to our current weekend policy).

-Consistent with SUNY and state guidance, the College’s distance learning plans are being implemented to reduce in-person learning and campus density for the remainder of the spring semester.
+Consistent with SUNY and state guidance, the College implemented distance learning plans to reduce campus density through the end of the spring semester.

 In addition to actively monitoring the latest developments in the rapidly evolving COVID-19 situation, the College is conducting cleaning across campus, including focused cleaning on high-contact areas like doors, handrails and public computers.